🏡 Texas Reverse Mortgage for Seniors 62+

 Texas Reverse Mortgage FAQs

-Texas has strong homestead protections.
+Texas has strong homestead protections under Section 50(a)(7) of the state Constitution.
 State law requires a mandatory 12-day cooling-off period after receiving loan disclosures, specific documentation, and counseling that exceeds federal standards.
 These rules protect Texas homeowners and give you more time to make an informed decision.

 You can remain in your home as long as you maintain the property, pay property taxes, keep homeowners insurance current, and use the home as your primary residence.
 Lenders must work with you on alternatives before any foreclosure action.